 After painting the bottom, I set it up on some scrap 2×2’s so that I could get a nice finish around the bottom of the old buffet.
 I’m loving it’s new look!
 You can see that it was pretty easy to paint the inside of this piece with the Finish Max because I took the top off.
 I recommend you doing that whenever you can.
 Take a few extra steps to get a good finish on your projects.
 You’ll be happy you did.

 You may notice that I didn’t paint the drawer guides.
 That’s easy to do with the Finish Max’s lack of overspray.
 Other sprayers can’t do that.
 You can also see that there is very little paint on the inside of my Homeright spray shelter, and I’ve used is a LOT!

 See? no over spray where I don’t want it.

 I stained all of the doors, drawers and the top with Minwax Dark Walnut.

 I used some wipe-on poly for all the stained pieces.

-I spray painted the hinges and the other hardware with Krylon black satin.
+The hinges and the other hardware were spray painted with Krylon black satin.

 The chalk type paint is very flat, so it needs to be sealed somehow.
-I brushed some Aqua Clear on with a chip brush.
+I brushed on a poly sealer with a chip brush.

 I cleaned the inside (top) so many times.
 For awhile I thought I may have to paint it, but I finally got it to look good!

 Oh my!
-Isn’t it gorgeous?
+Isn’t the coffee station gorgeous?
 I’m not a fan of refinishing furniture—it’s a LOT of work.
 However, I’m loving the look of this two toned piece!

 ohhh, I forgot to tell you something.
 When I tipped the buffet back to paint the underneath side, look what I found!
 It has wheels!
 How exciting is that!
 So, when you see the rest of the pictures, you’ll notice that it’s just barely off the floor.